 Health and wellbeing clinics

 The impact of cancer doesn’t stop when treatment ends.
-With more people than ever surviving after a diagnosis, getting support after treatment is vital.
+With more people than ever surviving after a diagnosis, getting support after treatment is very vital.

 What are health and wellbeing clinics?